-Whether our metta has an effect on those whom we direct it towards, is not relevant to the practice although it may do so.
+Whether our metta has an effect on those whom we direct it towards, is not relevant to the practice although it may have such an effect.
 For the practice is essentially about developing an attitude which will manifest in the transactions of ordinary daily life.

 And it is an attitude not an emotion.
 We are not doing it to feel good.
 That is why we can develop metta even when we feel down.
-Not that heart will not eventually resonate attitudes with delightful feelings, but they are to be received as one receives a gift.
+Not that the heart will not eventually resonate attitudes with delightful feelings, but these feelings are to be received as one receives a gift.